Washing your child and changing their clothes following illness in school

-Please would you therefore complete the reply slip enclosed in your envelope and return it to school in order to inform us of your preference with regard to washing and changing your child.
+Please would you therefore complete the online form when your child starts school to inform us of your preference with regard to washing and changing your child.
 If you have not given us permission and your child then has an ‘accident’ in school we will not wash or change them but will make every attempt to contact you so you may collect your child from school and change them yourself.

 If you have any queries about this please contact the Headteacher.